PrideLab/PRIDE-PPPAR/README.md

 ### 2025-10-20 (v3.2.0)
 * `arsig`: A machine learning–based model is adopted by default for ambiguity validation
 * `tedit`: Single constellation data edition is allowed
-* `pdp3`: A new “-wcc fin/rap” option has been added to the command line to support the use of Wuhan Combination Center combined products
+* `pdp3`: A new “-wcc” option has been added to the command line to support the use of Wuhan Combination Center combined products
 * `pdp3`: The default FTP address for WUM0MGXRAP products is changed to "ftps://bdspride.com/wum/"

 ### 2025-09-06 (v3.1.5)